StevenChangZH/Markdown_python_compiler/README.md

 ##Environment
 If you want to test it, first you need to set up python environment (only for windows users) and ply (lexer and yacc for python).
-All the source code files are placed in folder 'code'.
+All the source code files are placed in folder `code`.
 Just simply run the  code on your terminal:

 ##Folder orgnization
 + `ply` imported code folder